alephalpha0/rootofpi.me/terminalGazing/content/errata.md

 ## ABOUTSITE();
-Originated circa 2003, Rootofpi has been the digital self-curated domain of DK3.
+Originated circa 2003, ROOTOFPI has been the digital self-curated domain of DK3.
 Rootofpi's  hallmarks are 1) its history is steeped in handcoding and has been mostly on the fly and off the cuff, 2) the only interests and motives operating behind its existence are self introspection, self growth, and self amusement, and 3) the term rootofpi itself; inherently _nonlogical_ and _nonsensicle_.
 It is my home is cyberspace that has been absent for over a decade.
 I am incredibly satisfied and delighted to have it back in operation and broadcasting into the nether.